csqiangwen/DeepFillv2_Pytorch/README.md

 ```
 ## Acknowledgments
 The main code is based upon [deepfillv2](https://github.com/zhaoyuzhi/deepfillv2).
-The code of 'Contextual Attention' is based upon [generative-inpainting-pytorch](https://github.com/daa233/generative-inpainting-pytorch).
+The code of "Contextual Attention" is based upon [generative-inpainting-pytorch](https://github.com/daa233/generative-inpainting-pytorch).
 Thanks for their excellent works!
 ## Citation
 ```